webix-hub/docs/data/api/ui.filemanager_onaftermodechange_event.md

 onAfterModeChange
 =============

-@todo:
-	check

 @short:
-	fires after the mode of viewing files has been changed on clicking [the Modes button](file_manager/configuration.md#modes)
+	fires after the mode of viewing files has been changed on clicking the <a href="file_manager/configuration.md#modes">Modes button</a>

 @params: